We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

-While this model also has an integrated rear rack, just like CTY e2.1, it comes with front and rear fenders as well.
+This model comes with front and rear fenders as well.
 Therefore, you can ride in all weather conditions and not get soaked or covered in mud and grit.

 The front and rear lights are powered by the main battery, which is protected by an ABUS lock, so you can feel free to park the bike anywhere, providing you lock it properly.

 Get Co-op Cycles CTY e2.2 if you want more power from the motor and more durability from the battery on your daily rides in the city or detours through the countryside.

 Sizes for CTY series are as follows:

 Co-op Cycles bicycles can be purchased directly from REI.com.
 They’re available both in the US and internationally.
 REI offers four shipping methods you can choose from when buying Co-op Cycles bikes: